PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The, uh, serving girl here," Boltac asked, giving her the signal to calm down with a downward wave of his hand behind his back.
 "I want my lady friend back.
 How much for your serving girl, my lady friend?"

-"Well, *Merchant*, before we *bargain*, let me show you a few things, so that you might know what manner of man you are bargain with."
+"Well, *Merchant*, before we *bargain*, let me show you a few things, so that you might know what manner of man you bargain with."

 "En-henh," said Boltac.
 Even though the Orc's did not speak English, they could hear the contempt in his voice.
 Several of them snarled.
-Alston raised his hand.
+Dimsbury raised his hand.

 "Samga, silence them or end them, I care not which."

 "I hear and obey," said Samga.
 He whispered something in the crude, unfinished language of the Orcs.
-Whatever it was, the rabble at the far side of the room snapped to attention and stayed there.
+Whatever it was, the rabble blocking the door snapped to attention.

 "Ah, dear Samga, with a thousand such men as you, I would still have a horde of Orcs.
-But a better horde.
-At any rate, my dear Merchant, do you know what this is," Alston indicated the in-focus, out of focus flame that flickered on the dais next to him.
+But a far, far better horde.
+At any rate, my dear Merchant, do you know what this is?"
+Alston indicated the in-focus, out of focus flame that flickered on the dais next to him.

-"Eh," Boltac began, intent on speaking some kind of witticism designed to take the wind out of Dimsbury's pretentious sails.
+"Eh," Boltac began, intent on making some kind of crack that would take the wind out of Dimsbury's over-stuffed sails.
 But the Wizard would have none of it.

 "SILENCE!
 I will have none of your mockery and crude calculation!"
-With a nimbleness that one would not expect from looking at him, the Wizard leapt up on the dais.
+With a nimbleness that Boltac did not expect from looking at him, the Wizard leapt up on the dais.
 He caressed the heavy glass vessel within which the flame danced.
 "This is beyond money.
 Beyond your crude buying and selling.
 This is the essence of the source, the headwaters of magic itself.
-See how it flickers imperfectly, blurred, to pure to be fully realized on this plane of existence."
+See how it flickers imperfectly, blurred, too pure to be fully realized on this flawed plane of existence."

 Boltac rolled his eyes.

-"No. NO!"
+"NO!"
 Thundered the Wizard.
-This is not to be mocked.
+"This is not to be mocked.
 Not even slightly.
 This is power.
 POWER do you understand!
 With power you can get money.
 But no Merchant," he spat the title like a curse, "can ever buy power."

 "Have you ever put that to the test?"
 Boltac asked, with a scrappiness he was faking for the purposes of negotiation.
-Of course the Wizard was right, thought Boltac, but he'd be damned if he'd give this twisted noble the satisfaction of telling him that.
+Of course the Wizard was right but Boltac would be damned if he'd give this twisted nobleman the satisfaction of telling him that.

 To Boltac's surprise, the Wizard laughed.
 "Very good.
 Skepticism.
 The basis of all knowledge.
 Are you a seeker too, friend Boltac?
-Let me show you something."
-Alston stepped down from the dais and crossed to a small door on the far side of the room.
+Then let me show you something."
+Dimsbury stepped down from the dais and crossed to a small door on the far side of the room.

 "Come, merchant!
 I will show you what I think of money."
 The Wizard gestured to a spot on the wall and the blank stone changed into a doorway.
-"Themistres spell of ward and concealment.
+"Themistres Third Spell of Ward and Concealment.
 Do you know it?
 No matter."
-Dimsbury threw open the door.
+Dimsbury turned the knob and opened the door.
 "Go ahead, have a good look."

 Boltac walked forward.
-Through the door was what can only be described as a treasure room.
-There were chests and sacks overflowing with gold and jewels.
-Golden candelabras, plates, things decorated and encrusted by the jeweler's until it was a wonder they could still stand under their own weight.
+In the room beyond the door there were chests and sacks overflowing with gold and jewels.
+Golden candelabras, salvers and goblets and encrusted by the jeweler's art until it was a wonder they could still stand up under their own weight.
+It was the most impressive treasure room Boltac had ever seen.

-Boltac made a low whistle, "That is a lot of jingle-jangle you got there."
+The Merchant blew a long, a low whistle, "That is a lot of jingle-jangle you got there."

-"So you see, your offer of gold, for the girl.
+"So you see, your offer of gold, for the girl...
 Here, may I?"
 Dimsbury reached for the purse of a hundred and two coins.
 Boltac handed it to him.

 "Hmm, yes.
 Watch this."
 Dimsbury threw it at the feet of the Orcs.
-The purse opened and gold coins scattered across the floor.
+The purse broke opem and gold coins scattered across the floor.
 Instantly the Orcs broke rank and fought for the gold pieces.
-Only Samga remained standing, and even he seemed under a great strain.
+Only Samga remained standing, though even he seemed under a great strain.

-At first it seemed simple greed, but when an Orc got a hold of a few coins, he thrust them between his tusks and gobbled them up greedily.
-The pecuniary gluttony went on until there was but a few coins left, then the began to fight over one or two coins at the edge of the room.
+At first it seemed like simple greed, but when an Orc got a hold of a few coins, he thrust them between it's tusks and gobbled them up greedily.
+The pecuniary gluttony went on until there was but a few coins left, then they began to fight over one or two coins at the edge of the room.

 "Enough!" cried Dimsbury.
-Clapping his hands together and creating a sound less like a clap and more like thunder.
+He clapped his hands together and made a sound less like a clap and more like thunder.
+The Orcs froze.
 "You see, my orcs are hungry for gold.
 Not greedy, you understand, but literally *hungry* for gold.
 They eat it.
 A flaw in the design, I'm afraid.
 They require heavy minerals and metals of all sorts in vast quantities.
 It's the only thing they crave more than human flesh.
 I am afraid I have created an armory that marches on the treasury.
 Upkeep is murderous, but then, so are they.
-And as you see, I have quite a lot of gold.
+But, as you see, I have quite a lot of gold.
 And as they mine more for supper, your paltry hundred gold pieces is worth nothing to me.
-Merchant, you have nothing I want."
+Merchant, you cannot negotiate.
+You have nothing I want."

 "Wait, wait," Boltac said, opening his sack, "I've got more.
 I've got a lot of of gold.
 I mean I don't even know how much it is.
-I don't even know how much thisNot as much as in your magic room there, but it's a lot.
+I don't even know how much this is in this.
+Not as much as in your magic room there, but it's a lot.
 A fortune.
 And this sack, it's a magic sack.
 A sack of holding.
-Themistres.
+Themistres'.
 Take it, I mean please, you're welcome to it."

 "Really," said Dimsbury, "One of old Themistres' sacks.
 I met him once you know?"

 "Yeah, so, it's a very nice sack.
 This sack and all the gold in it.
 And, in exchange, you give me that vile-tempered woman.
 You don't want to own her anyway.
-The upkeep is murder."
+Believe me, the upkeep on her is *real* murder."

 "No one owns me," Asarah snarled.